NJ Transit: Recovery and Resilience Projects

 As of 2018, there are several projects in progress.
 A project to replace the auxiliary power cables, traction power, and signal and communication devices along the HBLR that were affected by Hurricane Sandy was in the works.
 Repairs to Hoboken Terminal are said to be complete by 2020.
 Numerous power line, power system, and flood protection systems were in progress or completed at numerous terminals and stations.
-The 110-year old Raritan River Bridge is said to be replaced by a new, higher lift bridge.
+The 110-year old Raritan Bay Drawbridge is said to be replaced by a new, higher lift bridge.

 Proposed projects

 West Trenton

 The West Trenton Line is a proposed service connecting West Trenton Station with Newark Penn Station, connecting with the Raritan Valley Line at Bridgewater.
 As of 2004, NJT's estimate of the cost was $197 million.
 To date, no funding has been secured.
 Service ran on the line prior to 1983.

 West Shore Commuter Rail Line

 The West Shore Route is a proposal to reactivate passenger service on the New Jersey-New York section of the West Shore Railroad from Hoboken, NJ to West Nyack, NY.
 The project has been included in the NJ Transit's portion of the federally-designated Metropolitan Planning Organization, the North Jersey Transportation Planning Authority's Transportation Improvement Program (TIP) for the fiscal years of 2016–2019.
 The route holds perhaps the greatest promise in all of New Jersey since it travels through the heart of NJ Transit Bus Operations' Midtown "commuter shed", with four bus routes (165, 167, 168 & 177) running well beyond capacity.
 Issues regarding the restart of commuter rail service include: